+Short Term Investment Officer

-Officer Comptroller (Deputy Comptroller) Waiver of Qualifying Investment Banker/ Broker • et an investment with (name of banker/broker) for the ment) even though such banker/broker does not meet the established criteria. even mough such summer, erester dees not meet This authorization is limited to (type investments with (name of banker/broker) w and amount of investment) on (date), and any future ill require a new authorization.
-Comptroller (Deputy Comptroller)
+Comptroller (Deputy Comptroller) Waiver of Qualifying Investment Banker/ Broker

+act an investment with (name of banker/broker) for the

+purchase/sale of (type and amount of investigation) stment) even though such banker/broker does not meet

+the established criteria.

+This authorization is limited to (type investments with (name of banker/broker) be and amount of investment) on (date), and any future will require a new authorization.

+Comptroller

+(Deputy Comptroller)

+Authorized Officer